 Female genital pain while cycling typically is caused by a poorly fitted saddle.
 A saddle that is not built to accommodate a woman’s proportions or bone structure exerts pressure on the soft tissue of the female genital area.
 Not meant to bear weight, chronic compression of this tissue may lead to compromised blood flow and nerve injury resulting in cycling clitoral pain.

 Many women experience genital pain while cycling.
 Whereas sit bones are designed to withstand body weight and pressure, the soft-tissue of your genitals are not.
 Exerting excessive pressure on this area can cause intense genital pain and numbness.

 To avoid female pain while cycling, choose a seat designed specifically for women.
 A seat that removes pressure from the genital nerves and arteries and shifts it to the sit bones, will help to avoid cycling clitoral pain and promote long-term genital health.

-If you have female pain while cycling, the Feldenkrais Method can help.
-We provide techniques that reduce or eliminate vulvar pain syndromes by addressing muscle tension and spasms in the pelvic floor.
+If you have female pain while cycling, I can help.
+I provide techniques that reduce or eliminate vulvar pain syndromes by addressing muscle tension and spasms in the pelvic floor.

 Relieve Cycling Pain

 You will receive one-on-one therapy in a gentle, safe, non-invasive environment.

 There are many sources of cycling pain, just as there are many muscles, ligaments and nerves that run through this sensitive area.
-With Feldenkrais, we customize a treatment specific to your individualized cycling pain.
-You will learn to relieve the pain of chronically contracted and spastic muscles of the pelvic floor and stop the dysfunction of the nervous system that feeds and perpetuates your chronic or flaring cycling pain.
+I will customize a treatment plan specific to your individualized dysfunctions and cycling pain.
+You will learn to relieve the pain of chronically contracted and spastic muscles of the pelvic floor and stop the improper firing of the nervous system that feeds and perpetuates your chronic or flaring cycling pain.

-The Feldenkrais Method provides a long-term solution to chronic cycling pain without the use of medications, injections or surgery.
+I will attempt to provide a long-term solution to your chronic cycling pain without the use of medications, injections or surgery.
+The duration of your treatment and the frequency and number of visits will vary depending on your particular issues.

-If your saddle is properly fitted and you practice good riding technique, but continue to suffer cycling pain, groin pain, or genital pain and numbness while cycling, treatment at the Feldenkrais Center can enable you to ride again at full capacity.
+If your saddle is properly fitted and you practice good riding technique, but continue to suffer cycling pain, groin pain, or genital pain and numbness while cycling, my approach can enable you to ride again at full capacity.